Beating the Odds: Our Newborn Son's Unexpected Congenital Heart Diagnosis

 While this should have been a joyous occasion – nerves quickly set in.
 Within a minute or two of Easton being born, the nurses were having a tough time oxygenating him.
 An hour after he was born, Shanon still had not seen her baby.
 Then, as she was recovering in the post-op room, the nurse handed her the phone – and that’s when she got the news she wasn’t expecting to hear.

 “Our son had congestive heart failure,” said Shanon.
 “I was in total shock and disbelief because his ultrasounds showed his heart was healthy and strong.
 After running more tests on him, the cardiologist diagnosed Easton with transposition of the great arteries.
-Since they didn’t have the means and equipment to treat the defect, Easton was quickly transferred to The Children’s Hospital of San Antonio (CHofSA) within three hours of his birth so he could get the emergent cardiac care he needed.”
+Since they didn’t have the means and equipment to treat the defect, Easton was quickly transferred to CHRISTUS Children's within three hours of his birth so he could get the emergent cardiac care he needed.”

 Transposition of the great arteries (TGA) is a rare congenital heart defect in which the two main arteries leaving the heart – the aorta and pulmonary artery – are reversed.
 That is why the care team had a difficult time oxygenating Easton soon after he was born.
 He had no oxygenated blood flowing throughout his body.
 The oxygenated blood was flowing in and around his heart.